 "Holidays should be enjoyed, but enjoyed responsibly.
 Be aware of construction along your route, pay attention while you are driving, and buckle up.
 If alcohol is part of your holiday, make sure driving a vessel or vehicle is not."

-The Cape Girardeau Auto Accident Lawyers at Aaron Sachs and Associates want to also remind all of you that Memorial Day marks the unofficial start to the boating season.
+The Cape Girardeau Auto Accident Lawyers at Aaron Sachs & Associates, P.C. want to also remind all of you that Memorial Day marks the unofficial start to the boating season.
 Colonel Ron Replogle, superintendent of the Missouri State Highway Patrol says,